johnnyblaze1999/CapstonePrototype/README.md

 To run the chatbot, Copy the URL in Chatbot.url inside the BotPress Chabot folder.
 You can also paste this URL directly: https://mediafiles.botpress.cloud/caee7b2a-dfc3-482c-808e-2c4d9ba68b21/webchat/bot.html

-# Note: The API is running out of tokens, and the AI is no longer working.
+# Note: The API token is depleted, and the AI is no longer working.